mhkoscience/cssb-2024/README.md

 # Three epochs of nascent protein translocation through the ribosome exit tunnel

-slides of a talk given on XX Discussions in Structural Molecular Biology, Nové Hrady, Czech Republic
+slides of a talk given on XX Discussions in Structural Molecular Biology, Nové Hrady, Czechia

 author: Michal H. Kolář